Lavit-sharma/my_fullstack_project/README.md

 # Fullstack Task Management Application

-## Project Overview
+## Project Description

-This is a fullstack application consisting of a Django REST Framework backend and a React + TypeScript + Redux frontend.
-The system is designed for user and services management with secure JWT authentication, and provides CRUD operations for task management through a beautiful, responsive admin panel.
+This is a fullstack task management application featuring a Django REST Framework backend and a React + TypeScript + Redux frontend.
+The app supports user and services management, secure JWT authentication with auto-logout on token expiry, and CRUD operations for tasks.

+The frontend offers a beautiful, animated login page, a clean admin panel dashboard with sidebar navigation and task controls, and a responsive homepage showcasing key services such as Web Development, Mobile App Development, and Digital Marketing.

 ---

-## Backend (Django REST Framework)

-### Features:

-- User and Services Management APIs
+## Tech Stack

-- JWT Authentication with auto-logout on token expiry
+- **Backend**: Django REST Framework, MySQL, JWT Authentication
-- MySQL database used for data persistence
+- **Frontend**: React, TypeScript, Redux Toolkit, React Router
+- **Styling/UI**: Tailwind CSS, Framer Motion (animations and transitions)
-- Full CRUD functionality for tasks
+- **Other**: Axios for API communication

+---

+## Setup Instructions

-### Setup Instructions:
+### Backend Setup

-1. Navigate to the backend folder:
+1. Navigate to the backend directory: